-Module B: Modernizing Applications on Microsoft Azure specialization workload.
+Module B: Azure VMware Solution planning and implementation workload.
 Each control has one (1) or more requirements and required evidence the partner must provide for the auditor.
 Both the requirements and the required evidence are defined in the following tables.
 For some controls, a reference customer or customer evidence is the documentation requested.
-Unless otherwise stated, the partner must show at least three (3) unique customers with deployments completed within the last twelve (12) months.

-Please note some checklists call for four (4) customer examples and a different timeline.
+Unless otherwise stated, the partner must show at least one (1) unique customer with deployments completed within the last twelve (12) months.
+Please note some checklists call for four (4) customer examples.
 The partner can use the same customer across audit checklist controls, or they can use a different customer.
 For audit evidence relating to customer engagements, the partner can use a customer case study and reference it multiple times.

 The same or different customers can be used for Modules A & B if they demonstrate requirements.

-Module A: Cloud Foundation
+Module A: Cloud Foundation checklist controls